courthub74/NBA-Oracle/README.md

 ----------------------------------------
 - All the NBA Teams
 - A More impressive frame(appearence)
-- Utilize what the JSON files give you for the last 5 games to present the record for the last 5 games
+- Utilize the limited data that the JSON files give me to determine:
+- The last 5 games to present the record for the last 5 games
+- Determine Win/Loss Streaks

 #### What I Learned
 - Widget creation